Sounders coach Brian Schmetzer preparing for 'soccer' phase of camp

 “The first phase in pre-season is always pretty hard on the players,” Schmetzer said.
 “They’re trying to build that fitness base.
 And so sometimes you sacrifice a little bit of the soccer for the fitness.
 And then it flips over in the second phase.”

-That part begins next week, when the team prepares to head to Charleston, SC for three exhibition games that should provide a level of play far more suited to answering some of the above questions.
+That part begins next week, when the team prepares to head to Charleston, S.C., for three exhibition games that should provide a level of play far more suited to answering some of the above questions.

 Most Read Stories